earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/python-packages-for-eds/2019-09-17-python-packages-for-eds-01-intro-eds-packages-python.md

 ## What is a Python Package Alias?

 An alias, as it refers to a **Python** package, is a short version of the package name.
-The syntax to assign an alias to an imported packages is as follows:
+The syntax to assign an alias to an imported package is as follows:

 ```
 import package_name_here as alias_here